niyeldeii/essays/non_determinism_essay.md

 This is hard for experienced engineers.
 All our instincts are wrong.

-We want to control; we need to guide.
-We want reproducibility; we get stochastic variation.
-We want certainty; we get probability.
+Our instinct is to control, but the job is to guide.
+We expect reproducibility and get stochastic variation instead.
+Certainty gives way to probability.

 But once you internalize it, something clicks.